sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .language-python}

 In this case Python will complain with an error.
 How does Python know it can do this for `numbers` but not `more_numbers`?

+## What type is it?
-Let's investigate this further by using `type`
-to identify what the data type of `numbers` is:
+Let's investigate this further by using `type` to identify what the data type of `numbers` is:

 ~~~
 type(numbers)